Margaret Oliver: Operation Span in Rochdale

-In 2010, Oliver received a phone call about a job breaking in Rochdale.
+In 2010, Oliver received a phone call about a case breaking in Rochdale.
 The phone call was an invitation to join Operation Span, which was the investigation of child grooming in Rochdale.
-The original investigation in 2008 and 2009 had been a car crash.
+The original investigation in 2008 and 2009 had been chaotic.
 The girls had been labelled unreliable witnesses, and the CPS had decided not to prosecute.
 Oliver was asked to try to regain the trust of the girls.
 She agreed to take on the case only because the department assured her that what happened in Operation Augusta would not happen again in Operation Span.
 There had been an exhibit, which was kept as evidence within the department, of a fetus that had been ceased within a termination of a pregnancy of a 13-year-old child, nicknamed Ruby.
 The exhibit had been found in a routine property review.
 The family had never given consent for the fetus to be kept as an exhibit.
 Her sister, who was 15 years old, was suspected to have been a madam, a procurer of prostitutes for pimps, for a group of Pakistani men and so had been arrested.
 As the patterns in Rochdale were identical to what had happened in Operation Augusta, Oliver was asked to join the investigation around the exhibit and the sisters.

 Oliver started her investigation by trying to gain the trust of the family of the two sisters.
 From the testimonies of the girls and their mother, Oliver's team found locations in which the abuse had happened and vehicles that were used to transport the victims, and it identified many serial sex offenders.
 The family also performed ID parades and helped police identify locations, times, phone numbers and names of the abusers.